bormaxi8080/osint-timeline/DRAFT.md

 **OSINT Tools, Services and Investigations:**

+Ubikron.
+You probably know Roelof Temmingh as the man who created Maltego 17 years ago, and who has been working on the Vortimo tool for the last few years.
+A few days ago he released Ubikron, a tool for tracking, tagging, and saving web investigations: https://www.ubikron.com/

+BountyOS.
+New Linux distro for different cybersecurity tasks: based on Debian 12, 75+ tools, simple installation (ISO file): https://bountyos.github.io/

+A list of OSINT resources and tools that may be useful to you when conducting investigations related to the Republic of Iraq: https://github.com/paulpogoda/OSINT-Tools-Iraq

 WebScrapBook.
 A browser extension that captures web pages to local device or backend server for future retrieval, organization, annotation, and edit.
 This project inherits from legacy Firefox add-on ScrapBook X: https://github.com/danny0838/webscrapbook

 ----